algorithm-archivists/algorithm-archive/chapters/physics_solvers/physics_solvers.md

 It's worth noting that many algorithms used throughout the Archive can also be used to solve physics equations and physics lends itself more readily to computational methods than many other areas of scientific research, such as biology or chemistry.

 In the future, we may also place several unique physical systems along with different methods to solve these systems.
-For example, there are many different ways to solve the Schrodinger equation, heat equation, kinematic equation and several other systems taht are unique to physics and there are benefits and drawbacks for solving certain physical systems in certain ways.
+For example, there are many different ways to solve the Schrodinger equation, heat equation, kinematic equation and several other systems that are unique to physics and there are benefits and drawbacks for solving certain physical systems in certain ways.